oat-sa/taohub-articles/forge/Administrator Guide/search-using-solr.md

 Install Solarium library
 ------------------------

-To add solarium support to Tao you will need to manually add the library to your required packages, this will also install Solarium (http://www.solarium-project.org/)
+To add solarium support to TAO you will need to manually add the library to your required packages, this will also install Solarium (http://www.solarium-project.org/)

     "require" : {
         "oat-sa/lib-tao-solarium" : "dev-master"